aileenzeng/sidewalk-docker/README.md

+NOTE: this `README` is mostly a brain dump of information to help me keep track of different thoughts I've had since starting to work with docker.

 # Documentation:
 1. Clone the Project Sidewalk repository into the `website` folder of this directory.
 2. Obtain a database dump.
 Name it `sidewalk.sql` and place it into the `resources` folder.